 God’s own country’ is full of scenic and breathtaking views.
-But aside from these there is a tonne to do when you enter the mindbogglingly green landscape of Kerala.
+But aside from these there is a tonne to do when you enter the mind bogglingly green landscape of Kerala.
 A melange of culinary experiences, the beautiful beaches, the serene backwaters and the massage are not the only things to do in Kerala.
 This place has a lot more to offer.

 Kerala Holiday Packages On TravelTriangle

 Alleppey tops in the list of places to visit in Kerala.
 And when you’re there, don’t miss out n the experience of sailing in a houseboat.
-There are many things to do in Kerala houseboat, like looking at the lush green landscape and being served a freshly prepared meal as you travel through the tranquil backwaters is just as amazing as it is made out to be.
+There are many things to do in Kerala houseboat, like looking at the lush green landscape and being served a freshly prepared meal as you travel through the tranquil backwaters, which is just as amazing as it is made out to be.
 The boat accommodates the whole family and includes breakfast, lunch, dinner and snacks.
-Prices vary from Rs 6500-11500 and its better to call in advance and reserve in order to grab a less expensive deal.
+Prices vary from Rs 6500-11500 and it’s better to call in advance and reserve in order to grab a less expensive deal.

 Eravikulam National Park is one the most frequented tourist attractions in Kerala because of Neelakurinji, which bloom once in 12 years and this rare view is a fascinating experience.
 Also see the Nigiri Thar, an endangered mountain goat while going on a trek to the peak of the hill.
 Tickets are for Rs 55 per adult and the park is closed in February and March.
 If you’re wondering what to do in Kerala besides meandering through the tea estates and trying their flavours in a cup, this is the perfect solution for you!

 Have an authentic rural experience at Kumbalangi Integrated Tourism Village.
 Exploring the local paddy cultivation, canoeing in mangrove forests, fishing, crab farming are amongst the many things to do in the village.
 Many homestays are available in the village which can be booked by the visitors.
 The village is 14 km from Ernakulam Railway Station.
 It will be thus be super easy for you to get there by a car on hire or a bus.

-From all the places to visit on your trip to Kerala, exploring the Veli Lake and dining in the floating restaurant at the laske is an incredible experience.
+From all the places to visit on your trip to Kerala, exploring the Veli Lake and dining in the floating restaurant at the lake is an incredible experience.
 Paddle boat in the lake and check out the floating bridge that links the tourist village with the beach.
 Veli Tourist Village is located at a distance of 8 km from Thiruvananthapuram.
 You can simply hire a car, take a taxi, or ride in the bus to get to this serene little hamlet.

 Suggested Read: 20 Most Amazing Places To Visit In Kerala In December 2019

 Number 8 on our list of things to do in Kerala is staying in a Tree House.
-Get closer to nature and experience the fun of staying in a Tree House at Wayanad, Munnar, Athirapally or Thekkady.
-You can indulge in activities like rappling, rock climbing, nature walks and mountain biking.
+Get closer to nature and experience the fun of staying in a Treehouse at Wayanad, Munnar, Athirapally or Thekkady.
+You can indulge in activities like rappelling, rock climbing, nature walks and mountain biking.
 The tarrifs for tree houses start from Rs 10000.
 Don’t miss out on this sweet opportunity to live your life-long dream of staying in a treehouse!

 Drink your cuppa joe where it gets made.
-Stay at a coffee plantation resort or homestay and it would include all the activities like trekking, night safaris, camp fire and plantation walks with rates starting from Rs 5000/night.
+Stay at a coffee plantation resort or homestay and it would include all the activities like trekking, night safaris, campfire and plantation walks with rates starting from Rs 5000/night.
 Learn about the whole coffee making process from plucking the green coffee beans in the first step to finally getting that perfect brew in the last one.

 Planning your holiday in Kerala but confused about what to do?
 These Kerala travel stories help you find your best trip ever!